john-science/john-science.github.io/_drafts/2019-10-31-linux-networking-commands-intro.md

 Great!
 We see above the IP adress we reach Wikipedia through and we get little pings sent out at regular intervals to give us some metrics on our latency and connection speed to the host.

-Of course, you can also `ping` IP addresses, not just the URL and get the same information:
+Of course, you can also `ping` IP addresses, and get the same information:

 ```shell
 $ ping 208.80.154.232